KristjanJ/CPP-Integer/README.md

 CPP-Integer
 ===========

-A very simple class for arbitrary precision arithmetic.
+A very simple C++ class for arbitrary precision arithmetic.
+You should use a compiler that supports C++11.
+VC++2010/VC++2012 and the latest gcc are capable of compiling this.

 Output of the sample program: